dougBelcher/100-days-of-code/log.md

 **Today's Progress**: **Still** working through a python article converting photos to pencil sketches (sketchify).

 **Thoughts:** Nope, hope didn't work.
 Made some progress but got stuck on getting the script to recognize a file on my PC.

+### Day 65: 18 Sep 2019

+**Today's Progress**: FINALLY got sketchify to work!
+Not exactly right yet but I'm taking a win on it.

+**Thoughts:** I still need to get a better idea of how the image bits work on a picture on my PC and tweak it abit.